dannyd2083/NETXAI/README.md

 ### 📌 Example Usages

+✅ **Quick Start**: Run the full pipeline using all models on `CICFlowMeter` features to quickly test the entire process without having to download the large CTU-13 dataset.

+`python main.py --feature_set cicflowmeter`

-✅ Run the full pipeline with all models on `basic` features:
+✅ Run the full pipeline with all models on `basic` features.
+Note: these features are extracted from the original CTU-13 dataset, which may take a long time to download and process.
 `python main.py`

-✅ Run the full pipeline with all models on `CICFlowMeter` features:

-`python main.py --feature_set cicflowmeter`

 ✅ Run with selected models only (e.g., `XGBoost`) on basic features: